AEOInsuranceAI SearchLocal Business

 Insurance buyers are asking ChatGPT "cheapest car insurance in [state]" and "best health insurance for small businesses."
 AI search engines answer using AM Best financial strength ratings, NAIC complaint data, J.D.
 Power studies, and consumer reviews.
 Most independent agencies are invisible because they lack the structured, verifiable data AI needs to recommend them over national carriers and editorial sites like NerdWallet.

 Insurance is one of the most trust-dependent categories in AI search.
 A bad recommendation means a denied claim or inadequate coverage.
 AI search engines respond by weighting verified financial strength ratings and regulatory data more heavily than for most categories.
 That asymmetry is your opportunity.
-This guide is a three-step plan to get your agency recommended.
+For a complete overview of answer engine optimization, this guide is a three-step plan to get your agency recommended.

 Step 1: Fix Your Foundation